 Your next step: rounding out your home fitness equipment

-Some of my clients invest in resistance bands and mini-bands, and stop there.
+Some of our clients invest in resistance bands and mini-bands, and stop there.
 The variety of exercises is endless, and you'll be able to do very effective workouts from home.
 Moving on to additional equipment is entirely optional, but has its benefits.
 Typically, more advanced trainees will require more equipment options.

 Next on the list is a stability ball.
 This does take up significantly more space than a set of resistance bands, but if you're going to be doing home workouts long-term, it's worth it.
 If you're seriously tight on space, skip this and move on to the suspension trainer.

 Adding a stability ball to the mix will allow you to challenge your core in many different ways, and adds an element of instability to the mix (which resistance bands don't offer).
 There are also countless stability ball-specific movements that aren't possible with resistance bands, like roll-outs, hamstring curls, pikes, tucks, push-ups, and much more.

 What to look for: The most common stability ball size is 55 cm.
 If you're taller than 5'10", you may prefer the 65 cm size instead.

 Example: Here's an example of a stability ball that comes in both 55 cm and 65 cm sizes.

 Got resistance bands and a stability ball, and want to continue levelling-up your fitness equipment?
 Next on the list is a suspension trainer.
 Most commonly known by their brand name--TRX--this piece of equipment is absolutely brilliant.